-With our head office in Belgrade, we have a speciality in Balkan languages.
+With our HQ in Belgrade, we have a specialty in Balkan languages.

 At Halifax we translate a document into as many languages as you need.
 This can be done directly, or via a relay language, which is often more cost-effective.
 For example, translation to a less costly language then further to other languages can make a particularly economical solution.
 (Read more about prices.)

 Read more about languages, and about our translators’ views of them.

 Deadlines: how long do different translation services take?

 The time a translator takes on a document depends on the document’s length and the kind of language it contains: some texts are just more demanding than others.
 A long-established average is around 8 translation pages (see below) in a normal working day.

 Revising this for quality assurance may take about half of that time.